novice-coder12/Data_Structure/README.md

 Data_Structure
 ==============
-The repository contains basic data structures.
+The repository contains basic data structures and some programs done on it.